I’ve moved to a part-time job twice, I love it and think you’re missing out if you don’t try it.

 There is a common thread to jobs that are good for being part-time and I’m a big fan of distilling things down to the driving forces.

-If you are in a union (like a teacher) or a profession with standardized education (also like teachers) then you’re also in good shape to work part-time.
+If you are in a union (like a teacher) or a profession with standardized education (also like teachers) then you’re also in good shape to work part-time too even though you have zero leverage (since there are usually rules for part-time work).

 The 5 best part-time jobs and their fields